-- Honed – the surface of the stone has been ground to a smooth, flat, consistent surface.
-For stones with a natural shine such as granite or marble, the polish or shine is removed leaving a matte (unpolished) surface with little to no reflection and no bumps or ridges.
+- Honed.
+The surface of the stone has been ground to a smooth, flat and consistent surface.
+For stones with a natural shine such as granite or marble, the polish or shine is removed.
+This leaves a matte (unpolished) surface with little to no reflection and no bumps or ridges.

-- Honed and unfilled – imperfections and pockets have been left unfilled, giving it a more rustic feel to the product particularly in outdoor applications.
+- Honed and unfilled.
+Imperfections and pockets have been left unfilled.
+This gives the tile a more rustic feel to the product particularly in outdoor applications.

 - Acid washing – Another antiquing method is to go through an acid washing process.
 Depending on what kind of depth you’d like to achieve, acid washing finish can range from a superficial cleaning of the stone right through to a more defined ruggedness.

 Travertine’s ability to remain cool even under the direct gaze of the sun.
 It is a perfect stone for outdoor and wet areas, such as by the poolside and uncovered patio areas.
 Certain grades, such as our Platinum Travertine features unfilled and tumbled edges, which can be used for external and internal uses.
 It offers a French-inspired look.